jboss-developer/jboss-eap-quickstarts/h2-console/README.md

-h2-console: Example Using the H2 Console with JBoss
+h2-console: Example Using the H2 Console with JBoss EAP
 ===================================================
 Author: Pete Muir
 Level: Beginner
 Technologies: H2
-Summary: Shows how to use the H2 console with JBoss EAP
+Summary: The `h2-console` quickstart demonstrates how to use the H2 Console that is bundled with and build specifically for JBoss EAP.
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>